Geekgineer/betabot/betabot_square_away/README.md

 >To make you project standout try another shape and to use filtered `odemtry` data.

 ---
+## I have shown you the code to the TA a lot of times but I lost it and couldn't replicate it again.

 ## After you implement the pkg state your reflection below

 ### How did you plan the task?

+That assignment was rather interesting for me, I made a service that moves in any *polygon* with a certain side length; the service takes the number of sides of that polygon with a lower bound of 3 sides and in the ideal world, there are no upper bound.
+</br>I also made a domain specific language for moving the robot with a very primitive lexer and parser and very simple grammer ```<command> <expression>``` and two commands which are move and rotate and expressions is supplied with the proper values.

 ### What ROS REPs did you used?

+I referred to REP 128/144, they are about naming convention

 ### How we could increase the overall performance?

+The errors emanate from the IMU readings that decides when to stop and when to rotate and how much rotation in needed.
+It could be improved if we fused the sensor with kalman filter.

 ### List the most time consuming problems you faced

+This task really wasn't very hard per se, but it was a very good first assignment.
+The most time consuming problems were that I was getting accustomed to the ROS framework.

 ---